HlawuR/ClimateImpactAnalysis/README.md

 ### Project Timeline

 The project will be conducted in phases, with each phase having specific tasks and deadlines.
-The timeline for the project will be determined by the project manager in consultation with the team members.
+The timeline for the project will be determined by the project manager in consultation with team members.

 ### Data Volume